6 Steps for Allocating Your Digital Marketing Budget Wisely

 - For those that improved, how can we continue this trajectory?

-4. Determine the Appropriate Channels
+4. Determine the appropriate channels

-- Do I need to do outreach?
+- Do we need to do outreach?

 - Is this an inbound marketing strategy?

-- Is my goal conversion—tracking qualifying activities?
+- Is our goal to increase conversions and therefore track qualifying activities?

 Marketing Budget Breakdown: Common Digital Marketing Expenses